Orvybr0wn1/swift-welcome/README.md

 `git config --global user.name "John Doe"`
 `git config --global user.email johndoe@example.com`

-You need to do this only once if you pass the --global option, because then Git will always use that information for anything you do on that system.
+You need to do this only once if you pass the `--global option`, because then Git will always use that information for anything you do on that system.